IHTSDO/snowstorm/docs/using-docker.md

 docker-compose up -d
 ```

-This uses the [`docker-compose.yml`](../docker-compose.yml) file and will start Snowstorm and Elasticsearch in separate containers without the need to build anything.
+This uses the [`docker-compose.yml`](../docker-compose.yml) file and will start Snowstorm,  Elasticsearch and the [SNOMED CT Browser](https://github.com/IHTSDO/sct-browser-frontend) in separate containers without the need to build anything.
 However, **you will need to load a SNOMED CT release into Snowstorm**.

 ## Loading SNOMED CT

 To get SNOMED CT into your new docker environment, you will need load a SNOMED CT release directly into the running docker container using the [loading SNOMED instructions](loading-snomed.md).

 The [`docker-compose.yml`](../docker-compose.yml) creates a docker volume that will be re-used when the containers are rebuilt, so your data will not be lost unless the volume is deleted.

+## Browsing SNOMED CT content

+The [`docker-compose.yml`](../docker-compose.yml) also includes a [SNOMED CT Browser](https://github.com/IHTSDO/sct-browser-frontend) container which, once running, can be accessed simply on port 80 at http://localhost (or the the URL/ip address of the host where the containers are running).

 ## Running in Read-Only mode